LevanKantaria/gamiyole/README.md

 Passengers can give rating to drivers and leave comments on their profile.

 Problems solved:
-1) drivers save money by taking passangers.
+1) Drivers save money by taking passangers.
-2) Passengers avoind busy public transport.
+2) Passengers avoid busy public transport.

 Eveyone is happy